rtavenar/hdr/content/parts/02/topic_models.md

 ![half-width](../../images/hdlsm.svg)

-The HDLSM model takes as input a set of quantized time series.
+The HDLSM model takes as input a set of quantized time series (aka temporal documents).
 More specifically, a time series is represented as a table of counts that informs, for each pair $(w, t)$, whether word $w$ (typically a quantized feature) was